 In September 2018, the Hospital of the University of Pennsylvania (HUP) invited the Community Health & Engineering Librarian and the Nursing & Bioethics Librarian to serve on the Patient Education Committee (PEC).
-Both will regularly attend PEC meetings at HUP.
+Both will regularly attend PEC meetings and events at HUP.

 In November 2018, the Biomedical Library became the primary meeting location for the Penn STEM Alliance (PSTEMA), a university-wide group coordinated by the SAS Science Outreach Initiative.
 The Director of Science Libraries, the Associate Director of Science Libraries, and the Community Health & Engineering Librarian are all PSTEMA members.